smallcloudai/refact/README.md

 ## Compiling and Running

-Depending on which API key you have handy, or maybe you have Refact cloud or self-hosting key:
+It will automatically pick up OPENAI_API_KEY, or maybe you have Refact cloud key or Refact Self-Hosting Server:

 ```
 cargo build